Burnsedia/burnsedia.github.io/src/content/blog/Game-Design.md

 pubDate: "Jul 08 2022"
 heroImage: "/placeholder-hero.jpg"
 ---
-# Tech Tree - Ship Mudals
+# Tech Tree - Ship Modals

 Do you like Ships?
 Do you like the meta game of crafting you ships and weapons?
-Well I got a Suprise for you!
-The Hive: Interstellar Despot Sim is getting a ship crafting and costumization system.
-This new crafting systgem will allow you to play the way you wnat.
+Well I got a Surprise for you!
+The Hive: Interstellar Despot Sim is getting a ship crafting and customization system.
+This new crafting system will allow you to play the way you want.

-Moduals will have interals slots, mountpoints and hardpoints.
-Interal slots are for subsystems like Reactors, Fual Tanks and hargo and hanger bays.
-Exteral hardpoints are for Sensors/Communitcatins, Weapons and Engines.
-Mountpoints are for adding for ship moduals.
+Modals will have internal slots, mount points and hard points.
+Internal slots are for subsystems like Reactors, Fuel Tanks and hanger bays.
+External hard points are for Sensors/Communicating, Weapons and Engines.
+Mount points are for adding for ship modules.

-## Core Mudals
+## Core Modules

 - Ship Core
 - Ship Forward